SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1020-0-0-services-removed-from-the-app-module-and-loaded-as-a-plugin.md

 ticket: DM-2973
 version: 1020.0.0
 ---
 The services component was previously an integral part of the default Device Management application.
-In this update, the services component has been restructured to function as a plugin.
-It remains included by default but now offers the flexibility to be added or removed as needed. (#4897)
+With this change, the services component has been restructured to function as a separate plugin.
+It remains included by default but now offers the flexibility to be added or removed as needed.